mihasK/mq/posts/harness-macos-spaces/harness-macos-spaces.md

 ### Swith to app without window

-It works if you disabled "...Switch to a space with opened windows...".
+It works if you disabled *"...Switch to a space with opened windows..."*.
 Btw, it's better to do this anyway, unless you want to be randomly swithched from time to time🤕.

 ![Mission Control settings](./mission_control_settings.png)